twitu/genome-assembly/README.md

 | 7 | 11 | 11 | 11 | 11 | 11 | 11 |
 | 3 | 7 | 7 | 7 | 7 | 7  |7|
 |   | 3 | 3 | 3 | 3 | 3  | |
+The result of the extension is called a _unitig_.
+Before being stored back in the hash structure.
+It is checked for further extensions with other _kmers_ or _unitigs_ present in the hash structure.
+When no further extension is possible the _unitig_ is stored back in the hash structure.

+There is a fundamental difference between the first extension and further extensions.
+The first extension involves two hash entries which are then deleted and the _unitig_ information exists in an intermediate `struct more_kmer_extension_node`.
+Further extension occur with the intermediate structure and a hash entry which is deleted after extension.

 ### 2.1 Finding extension
 The algorithm for finding extensions exploits the total ordering of _mmers_.
 A _kmer_ can only be extended with _kmers_ having _mmer_ having score less than equal its own in either direction.
 Trivially a _kmer_ corresponding to "CCCT" cannot be extended.